KentaGoto/extensionChange/README.md

 **Files will not be backed up during the process.
 Therefore, please be careful when specifying directories.**

 **NOTE:**
 For safety reasons, if the specified directory is less than three characters, it is determined to be directly under the drive and the process is terminated.

+## Requirements
+- Windows
+- Go

 ## License
 MIT